michellesimek/python-api-challenge/README.md

 ![GitHub Logo](/Images/latitude_vs_cloudiness.png)

-3. When you look at the northern and southern hemisphere plots comparing wind speed (mph) to latitude, the northern hemisphere has a cluster of datapoints below 10 mph, where the southern hemisphere has more spread out data.
+3. When you look at the northern and southern hemisphere plots comparing wind speed (mph) to latitude, the northern hemisphere has a cluster of datapoints below 15 mph, where the southern hemisphere is slightly more spread out.

 ![GitHub Logo](/Images/northernhem_windspeed_vs_lat.png)